If your dog keeps trying to get in your face, you’re probably wondering why and what can be done about it.

 This post will show you a number of reasons why your dog might do it and what you can do to make it stop.

 So, why does my dog get in my face?
-Possible reasons are that it wants to show that it is excited to see you, it is bored, you have inadvertently rewarded the behavior or that it’s trying to get you to do something.
+Possible reasons why your dog gets in your face are that it wants to show that it is excited to see you, it is bored, you have inadvertently rewarded the behavior or that it’s trying to get you to do something.

 There are actually a number of nuances that you can consider when trying to figure out why it might be doing it.
 Once you have a good idea of the cause it will become a lot easier to get it to stop.